vogelsara/crafted-in-sweden/README.md

 In my project I will totally rebuild this existing page as the owners of it are not satisfied with the current version.

+This project is both my exam work for my studies in [Medieinstitutet](https://medieinstitutet.se/) as a student in e-commerce studies, and real project for [Ingrid:gopa](https://www.ingridgopa.se/), the webmarketing company I spend my internship at.

 ## Purpose

 There is no platform at the moment to find all of the Swedish beers, breweries and tasting events.
 This platform would help both the customers and the breweries to find each other.